-If you think about an open-source firewall the first two names that come to your mind would be Opnsense and PfSense firewalls.
-I have installed pfSense on my old machine and I am still using it and it works great.
-When I first heard about the Opnsense firewall I thought let me spin them up in my old machine replacing the pfSense firewall.
-However, since I did not find any issues using PfSense I decided to spin up the Opnsense firewall on a VirtualBox hypervisor environment.
+If you think about an open-source firewall, the first two names that come to your mind would be Opnsense and PfSense firewalls.
+I have installed pfSense on my old machine, and I am still using it.
+It works great.
+When I first heard about the Opnsense firewall, I thought, let me spin them up in my old machine, replacing the pfSense firewall.
+However, since I did not find any issues using PfSense, I decided to spin up the Opnsense firewall on a VirtualBox hypervisor environment.
 It is the best way to test things out.

-I was looking to see what the major difference are between the two and decide which one I can use as my permanent home firewall.
+I was looking to see the major difference between the two and decide which one I can use as my permanent home firewall.

 Does VirtualBox support OPNsense?

-Like the Pfsense the OPNsense also based on FreeBSD operating system.
-Since VirtualBox is a hypervisor and that supports many operating systems including FreeBSD, you can very well install the OPNsense on a Virtualbox.
-If your machine has enough resources such as memory and CPU, you can spin up multiple VM’s and configure them as a client machine.
+Like Pfsense, the OPNsense is also based on FreeBSD operating system.
+Since VirtualBox is a hypervisor and supports many operating systems, including FreeBSD, you can very well install the OPNsense on a Virtualbox.
+If your machine has enough resources such as memory and CPU, you can spin up multiple VM’s and configure them as a client machine connected to the LAN side of the firewall.
 And we are going to do just that in this lab.

 Which one is better Opnsense or PfSense?

-There are many users who argue PfSense is much better than Opnsense and the same way there are people who support the other way round, and it is a difficult choice to make one over the other.
+Many users argue PfSense is much better than Opnsense and the same way some people support the other way round, and it is a difficult choice to make one over the other.

-There are many users who say the Opnsense GUI is more cleaner and user friendly than PfSense, but I found the pfSense GUI is more user-friendly.
-Maybe because I use them regularly and it might take some time for me to get used to the new GUI.
+Many people say the Opnsense GUI is cleaner and user-friendly than PfSense, but I found the pfSense GUI is more user-friendly.
+Maybe because I use them regularly, and it might take some time to get used to the new GUI.
 And performance-wise, both support the same hardware and provide the same network performance.

 You may check out the article PfSense on a VirtualBox if you wanted to install the pfSense on a VirtualBox.
 Maybe you can install both and start building a lab with two.